Our editor’s story of the pressures, punishments and pleasures of breastfeeding.

 Two hours later, my rattled husband, Christian, passed me our perfect newborn and with some prompting from a nurse, I brought him to my boob and he started to suck.
 I was relieved that after a messy labour and birth, something seemed to be a little bit more as per instructions.

 The next few days in hospital were hazy.
-Drugs, joy, tiny amounts of sleep and the slow extractions of medical equipment from my body.
-Some colostrum was extracted, and August kept sucking, and I replied ‘well’ when the rotation of midwives asked how feeding was going.
+Drugs, joy, tiny amounts of sleep and the slow extraction of medical equipment from my body.
+Some colostrum was harvested, and August kept sucking, and I replied, ‘well’ when the rotation of midwives asked how feeding was going.
 But I didn’t know what I was talking about, and no one else really checked.

 On our last night in hospital, my baby couldn’t relax.
 I’d bring him to me to feed, he’d suck vigorously, then he’d fall asleep only to wake up a few minutes later.
 A midwife came and told me he was fussy, then asked if I’d brought a dummy.